 Students and parents should be aware that there is no guarantee of refunds for deposits or prepaid trips.
 If a student is not passing all classes at the time of the trip, he or she may not be permitted to attend.

 ACADEMIC LETTERS

-Academic letters are awarded each year to students who qualify by having a 94 or above cumulative average or a 94 or above term average for two consecutive terms since the prior award ceremony.
-Students who qualify are notified and honored at the fall banquet.
+Academic letters are awarded each year to students who qualify by having a 90 or above cumulative average from the previous year.
+Students who qualify are notified and honored in the Spring.